autopi-io/documentation/docs/guides/api/send_device_data_to_own_server.md

 shouldn't be too hard to follow if you have used other programming languages.
 Also, you will need to have `node` and `npm` command line tools installed on your workstation.
 You can download the full NodeJS package from [here](https://nodejs.org/en/download/).

-## Set device's Cloud Api Url
+## Set device's Cloud API Url
 Firstly, we need to make sure that the device will connect to your own server.
 For this, we do have a very neat option that can be changed from the [AutoPi Cloud](https://my.autopi.io) website.
-You need to navigate to Advanced > Settings > Cloud Api where you will be able to see a screen like the following:
+You need to navigate to Advanced > Settings > Cloud API where you will be able to see a screen like the following:

 ![cloud_api_uri](../../../static/img/guides/send_device_data_to_own_server/cloud_api_url.png)